tan-june/LatexResumeGenerator/README.md

 - **Download Resume**: Generate a JSON file containing all entered information for downloading as a resume.

-## How to Use

-1. **Access the Website**: Visit our [Resume Builder Website](https://www.example.com) to start using the application.

-2. **Create Your Resume**:
-   - Fill in your resume details using the provided input fields.
-   - Utilize the "Add" and "Delete" buttons to manage work experiences, education details, and technical skills.

-3. **Download Your Resume**:
-   - After entering your information, click on the "Download Resume" button to obtain the JSON file of your resume data.

 ## Demo

 To see a live demo of the Resume Builder application, visit [Resume Builder Website](https://www.example.com).